swcarpentry/DEPRECATED-bc/README.md

 ---------------

 Finally,
-the `_includes` directory contains lesson material that you can incorporate into your pages using `{% raw %}{% include ... %}{% endraw %}`.
+`_includes` contains lesson material that you can incorporate into your pages using `{% raw %}{% include ... %}{% endraw %}`.
-Each lesson's material is in its own subdirectory;
+Each lesson's material is in its own subdirectory, and the file `lessons/index.html` describes each.
-different lesson directories are structured differently but the `db`, `shell`, and `web` directories contain the following files:
+For example,
+the `guide-shell`, `guide-db`, and `guide-web` lessons are the instructors' guide to the Unix shell, databases, and web programming respectively.
+Each contains:

-*   `instructors.html`: instructors' guide.
+*   `instructors.html`: instructors' notes.
 *   `opening.html`: opening motivational story.
 *   `prereq.html`: discussion of pre-requisites.
 *   `reference.html`: a cheat sheet for the subject.
 *   `summary.html`: closing summary of the entire lesson.

-They also contain subdirectories for various topics, each of which has the following:
+They also contain subdirectories for various topics, each of which has:

 *   `title.md`: the topic title
 *   `objectives.html`: the topic's learning objectives